paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-05-27-web_typography.md

 After an extensive search, I opted to use [Kameron][7] for headings, a chunky slab serif that contrasted strongly with [Linux Libertine][8], a delicate serif I had chosen for body copy.

-{% include 'figure' with '/images/2013/05/web_typography/bradshaws_web.png'
+{% render 'figure' with '/images/2013/05/web_typography/bradshaws_web.png'
   caption: 'Sample of fonts used on Bradshaw’s Guide.'
 %}